No one you know could understand the night you just had. Honestly, you don’t even understand—everything is different.

 Using the anonymity of the web, users report their self-experiments in trip-reports with a refreshing lack of self-censorship.

 Other substance-specific digital forums provide a stage for aficionados to strut and underground researchers to collaborate, as in the Shroomery (mushrooms), Eboka (Ibogaine), or DMT Nexus (DMT).
-Others such as Bluelight and several subreddits (/r/drugs, /r/drugnerds, /r/psychonaut, and /r/tryptonaut, etc.) have a broader focus, albeit often of lesser quality information as a result.
+Others such as Bluelight have a broader focus.
+Perhaps obviously, there are several useful subreddits covering a lot of ground (e.g. /r/drugs, /r/drugnerds, /r/psychonaut, and /r/tryptonaut, etc.), although quality information can be suspect here.

-Some YouYube channels aim to educate, others are simply spacers where people come to dialogue and process their experiences.
+Some YouTube channels aim to educate, others are simply spaces where people come to dialogue and process their experiences.

-Finally, podcasts are an excellent means of absorbing interviews and ruminations of psychedelic luminaries, and many (such as the excellent Lorenzo’s Psychedelic Salon and the Tink Tink Club Podcast) have active discussions in the forum sections or on Twitter between longtime listeners and supporters.
+Finally, podcasts are an excellent means of absorbing interviews and ruminations of psychedelic luminaries, and many such as Psychedelic Salon, Psychedelics Today, and DoseNation host active discussions in the forum sections, or on Twitter between longtime listeners and supporters.

-On the internet, no one knows whether you are a 7-foot tall shapeshifting lizard, so check those citations and don’t believe everything SWIM (someone who isn’t me) says!
+Remember, people sometimes fib on the internet, so check those citations and don’t believe everything SWIM (someone who isn’t me) says!

 Beyond the potential to tumble down a rabbit-hole of psychedelic internet ramblings, the reality of online communities is the oft-observed fact that cyberspace remains removed from the warmth of human contact.